prof-rossetti/intro-to-python/exercises/ci-123/README.md

 git commit -m "My first commit"

-git remote add origin YOUR_REPOS_REMOTE_ADDRESS git push origin master
+git remote add origin YOUR_REPOS_REMOTE_ADDRESS git push origin main
 ```

-> NOTE: if you see an error like "failed to push some refs", you may have to do a "forced" push with `git push origin master -f` instead.
+> NOTE: if you see an error like "failed to push some refs", you may have to do a "forced" push with `git push origin main -f` instead.

 You should now be able to see your code reflected on GitHub.